ws-garcia/VBA-CSV-interface/docs/api/methods/exporttocsv.md

 >📝**Note**
 >{: .text-grey-lt-000 .bg-green-000 }
->Passing a variable that isn't an array will cause an error and the operation aborts.
+>The *csvArray* parameter can be an `ECPArrayList` or an array variable, passing another type of variable will cause an error.
 {: .text-grey-dk-300 .bg-grey-lt-000 }

 See also